2018 January 7 to 15

 A Gay Travel Cuba Cultural Tour and Artist Visit

 Join us for a gay tour that blends together the sophistication, heritage and promise of Cuba’s capital with three days of exploring smaller towns that are rarely visited by foreigners.
 On this trip we will have a special emphasis on the arts of Cuba, and the role of the LGBT community.
 Click to read a Blog Post about a November 2011 trip to Havana or here to read about Cuba’s rising LGBT Culture!

 After five decades during which our Florida Straits have served as a wall instead of a water bridge, the recent announcements by the Presidents of Cuba and the United States herald the start of rapid changes to daily life in Cuba.
 At this momentous time we invite you to join us for a People-to-People exchange with leaders of social change in Cuba and some of the country’s most creative artists.

-We will gather at a designated meeting place in Miami Airport to check-in for our flight, allowing plenty of time for this process and security screening.
-We will arrive in Havana mid-morning, in time for a lovely group luncheon.
+Plan your flight to arrive in Havana this morning, in time for a lovely group luncheon.
 When dining together, we’ll discover unexpected cuisine at some of Havana’s top-rated private restaurants (paladares).